UniversityOfPlymouth-Electronics/Embedded-Systems/level6/Cplusplus-oop.md

 You sometimes hear the statement that *you should not use dynamic memory allocation in an embedded system*.
 There are a number of reasons why this might be:

-* It is hard to know in advance if you have *enough* memory
+1. It is hard to know in advance if you have *enough* memory
-* Over time, memory can be fragmented and allocation can fail
+2. Over time, memory can be fragmented and allocation can fail
+3. Accessing dangling pointers (a pointer that holds the address of some prebviously allocated memory, but where that memory has been released with `delete` or `free`) can cause unpredicatable results.
-* It is expensive in CPU time to allocate and deallocate memory
+4. It is expensive in CPU time to allocate and deallocate memory
-* It is easy to introduce errors.
-These include:
-   * Memory leaks
-   * De-referencing a dangling pointer (one that no longer points to allocate memory)
+5. Memory leaks can occur, and can be hard to both detect and spot (when reading source code).

+For point 1, the developer is responsible to ensure there is always enough memory.
+It is considered good practise to add run-time checks (as was shown in the previous task), such as checking an allocation succeeded and handling the error condition appropriately.

+For point 2, memory fragmentation occurs if memory is allocated and deallocated in a random order.
+If you de-allocate in the exact reverse order that you allocate, then it is possible to avoid fragmentation.
+If you have code that runs out-of-sequence (e.g. multi-threaded code), then you need to be extra careful.

+For point 3, accessing *dangling pointer* can be avoided if you remember to set all unused pointers to `nullptr`.

-The last two points even apply to devices with less memory pressure, such as the application processor used on the Raspberry Pi.
+The last two points are more challenging to address.
+Memory leaks even apply to devices with less memory pressure, such as the application processor used on the Raspberry Pi.
+A small memory leak over time will ultimately result in all the memory being used up.
+Memory leaks are such a problem, that there have been language changes to help address them.
+We will discuss two strategies now.

+#### The RAII Idiom

+The **Resource Acquisition Is Initialization** (RAII) idiom ensures that

+> "resource acquisition occurs at the same time that the object is initialized, so that all resources for the object are created and made ready in one line of code.
+In practical terms, the main principle of RAII is to give ownership of any heap-allocated resource—for example, dynamically-allocated memory or system object handles—to a stack-allocated object whose destructor contains the code to delete or free the resource and also any associated cleanup code" [5].

+An example of this is found in the [`CriticalSectionLock` class](https://os.mbed.com/docs/mbed-os/v6.15/apis/criticalsectionlock.html)

 ### Copy Constructors]